James Boswell: Mature life

 Despite his relative literary success with accounts of his European travels, Boswell was only a moderately successful advocate, with the exception of the copyright infringement case of Donaldson v Beckett, where Boswell represented the Scottish bookseller Alexander Donaldson.
 By the late 1770s, Boswell descended further and further into alcoholism and gambling addiction.
 Throughout his life, from childhood until death, he was beset by severe swings of mood.
 His depressions frequently encouraged and were exacerbated by his various vices.
 His happier periods usually saw him relatively vice-free.
 His character mixed a superficial Enlightenment sensibility for reason and taste with a genuine and somewhat romantic love of the sublime and a propensity for occasionally puerile whimsy.
 The latter, along with his tendency for drink and other vices, caused many contemporaries and later observers to regard him as being too lightweight to be an equal in the literary crowd that he wanted to be a part of.
 However, his humour and innocent good nature won him many lifelong friends.

-In 1773 Boswell bought the house of David Hume (who moved to a new house on South St David Street/St Andrew Square) on the south east corner of James Court.Edinburgh and District: Ward Lock Travel Guide 1930 He lived there until 1786.
+In 1773 Boswell bought the house of David Hume (who moved to a new house on South St David Street/St Andrew Square) on the south east corner of James Court.
+He lived there until 1786.
 Boswell's residency at James Court has been well established, but not the exact location.
 For example, a later edition of Traditions of Edinburgh by Robert Chambers suggests that Boswell's residence at James Court was actually in the Western wing.
 His James Court flat was notable for having two levels, and although a modern renovation in the Eastern section reveals such a possibility, it is likely that Boswell's residence was a similarly equipped one in the Western section that no longer exists, having burned down in the mid 1800s.

 Earl of Dumfries

-Boswell became quite friendly with the 6th Earl of Dumfries, as well as seeing him in Scotland he also visited him in Rosemount, London in 1787 and 1788.
+Boswell became quite friendly with the 6th Earl of Dumfries.
+As well as seeing him in Scotland, he also visited him in Rosemount, London in 1787 and 1788.

-In Boswell's of November 2, 1778 journal he writes, “[The Earl of Dumfries] was exceedingly attentive to me [...]
-I was upon my guard, as I well knew that he and his Countess flattered themselves that they would get from me that road through our estate which my father had refused, and which in truth I was still more positive for refusing [etc.]” - He saw the Earl as “very attentive”.
+In Boswell's journal of November 2, 1778, he writes, "[The Earl of Dumfries] was exceedingly attentive to me [...]
+I was upon my guard, as I well knew that he and his Countess flattered themselves that they would get from me that road through our estate which my father had refused, and which in truth I was still more positive for refusing".
+He saw the Earl as “very attentive”.